 In some applications, especially when the master is traveling at high speeds, it is desirable to have the gear ratio ramp gradually to minimize large changes in velocity on the slave axis when the gearing is engaged.
-For example if the master axis is already traveling at 1,000,000 cts/sec and the slave will be geared at a ratio of 1:1 when the gearing is engaged, the slave will instantly develop following error, and command maximum current to the motor.
+For example if the master axis is already traveling at 500,000 counts/sec and the slave will be geared at a ratio of 1:1 when the gearing is engaged, the slave will instantly develop following error, and command maximum current to the motor.
 This can be a large shock to the system.
 For many applications it is acceptable to slowly ramp the engagement of gearing over a greater time frame.
 Galil allows the user to specify an interval of the master axis over which the gearing will be engaged.
-For example, the same master X axis in this case travels at 1,000,000 counts/sec, and the gear ratio is 1:1, but the gearing is slowly engaged over 30,000 cts of the master axis, greatly diminishing the initial shock to the slave axis.
-Figure 1 below shows the velocity vs. time profile for instantaneous gearing.
-Figure 6.9 shows the velocity vs. time profile for the gradual gearing engagement.
+For example, the same master X axis in this case travels at 500,000 counts/sec, and the gear ratio is 1:1, but the gearing is slowly engaged over 30,000 counts of the master axis, greatly diminishing the initial shock to the slave axis.
+Figure 6.9 below shows the velocity vs. time profile for instantaneous gearing.
+Figure 6.11 shows the velocity vs. time profile for the gradual gearing engagement.

-Figure 6.9 Velocity cts/sec vs. Time (msec) Instantaneous Gearing Engagement
+Figure 6.8: Velocity counts/sec vs. Time (msec) Instantaneous Gearing Engagement

-Figure 6.10 Velocity (cts/sec) vs. Time (msec) Ramped Gearing
+Figure 6.9: Velocity (counts/sec) vs. Time (msec) Ramped Gearing

 The slave axis for each figure is shown on the bottom portion of the figure; the master axis is shown on the top portion.
-The shock to the slave axis will be significantly less in figure 6.10 than in figure 6.9.
+The shock to the slave axis will be significantly less in Figure 6.11 than in Figure 6.9.
 The ramped gearing does have one consequence.
 There isn't a true synchronization of the two axes, until the gearing ramp is complete.
 The slave will lag behind the true ratio during the ramp period.
 If exact position synchronization is required from the point gearing is initiated, then the position must be commanded in addition to the gearing.
-The controller keeps track of this position phase lag with the \GP operand.
+The controller keeps track of this position phase lag with the GP operand.
 The following example will demonstrate how the command is used.